A Practical Manual for

 Handling large data sets

-TnT 1.5-beta. application: We have only been able to perform the example of phylogenetic analyses that we have manually because they involve very few possible tree arrangements.
+TnT 1.5 application: We have only been able to perform the example of phylogenetic analyses that we have manually because they involve very few possible tree arrangements.
 With four in-group taxa, twelve trees would have been possible.
 With five, the number would be sixty, and so on.
 For practical purposes, meaningful phylogenetic analyses can only be performed using computer algorithms.
-This exercise is to familiarize you with the free phylogenetic applications "TnT 1.5-beta." (aka "the New Technologies).
+This exercise is to familiarize you with the free phylogenetic applications "TnT 1.5." (aka "The New Technologies).

 You will definitely want the menu-interface PC version of the application.
 (An intimidating command-line only version exists for the Mac.)
-This can be downloaded for free from http://www.lillo.org.ar/phylogeny/tnt/ Scroll to the "download" section and click "Win (menu interface)."
+A copy of the application (tnt.exe) and a sample matrix (demo_mtrix_2018.txt) are available on ELMS.
 The licensing agreement that appears when you first use it merely requires that you not disseminate your copy and that you cite it in any publication that may result from your research using it.
-For best success, use a Windows 7 machine.
+For best success, use a Windows 7 machine or higher.

 Creating a simple data matrix using TnT.

-You will have created a taxon character matrix according to the file format I provided previously.
+You will have created a taxon character matrix according to the file format I provided previously using some other software (Excel, TextEdit, or WrodPad).
 You must follow this format precisely.
 However you create the file, open it in a text editor application and visually inspect it.
 TnT. appears to be able to read .txt files.
+Your file should look like this:

 - If TnT. can't open your file, make sure it is simple text without tab delimitations.
 If you created the text file in Excel, you may need to write in the first line, "xread" manually in a text editor.